Mastro-Gibbs/atl/README.md

 ---

 # Last updates
-- add support for fedora based and arch based
+- add support for some pkg managers
+- now can run all git commands

 ---

-#### version BETA 0.1.4
+#### version BETA 0.2